frigus02/RESTer/README.md

 Windows users might need the argument `--msvs_version=2013` to build the dependencies of browser-sync.

-### Build

-Some parts of the add-on need to be build.
-Execute this command on the first start and after changing bower dependencies:

-    npm run build

 ### Test

 The addon is basically split in two parts: